der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListIterator.md

 ### Returns:
 |Type|Description|
 |-|-
-int|The number of ad groups matched by the selector which generated this iterator.
+int|Number of ad groups matched by the selector which generated this iterator.